TZstatsADS/spring-2022-project2-group-11/README.md

 Ideas for the aspects we want to cover:

 - Kaimin - Safety data
-- Noah - Cleanliness and loudness metric.
-Visibility
 - Weixun - Events
 - Kexin - Restaurant Location & Seating/Inspection
+- Noah - Causes of death

 Ideally, each statistics will be calculated once for the last 20 months and then one more recently (like a last 7 days or a last 30 days).